-A £5 deposit by phone bill casino lets UK players fund their account for as little as five pounds, charged directly to their mobile contract or deducted from pay-as-you-go credit.
-No card details, no e-wallet sign-up, no bank app — just your phone number and a confirmation SMS.
-In this guide, we break down which UKGC-licensed casinos genuinely accept a £5 phone bill deposit, what fees you will actually pay, which mobile networks are supported, and whether welcome bonuses activate at this threshold.
+UK players looking to try a new casino with minimal commitment can deposit as little as £5, charged directly to a mobile phone bill or deducted from pay-as-you-go credit.
+No card details, no e-wallet sign-up, no bank app – just your phone number and a confirmation SMS.
+This makes phone bill billing one of the fastest ways to get started.
+In this guide, we break down which UKGC-licensed casinos genuinely offer pay by phone at a £5 minimum, what fees you will actually pay, which networks are supported, and whether welcome bonuses activate at this threshold.

 “Phone bill deposits remove the single biggest friction point in online casino sign-ups — entering payment credentials.
 At the £5 level, the combination of minimal financial commitment and zero data-sharing makes this the lowest-barrier entry method currently available to UK players,” says James Kilsby, Managing Director at Regulus Partners.